First Session – Date: 4th May – 15th May 2020 (2 Weeks)

 Who can benefit from this course?

-This course is designed for managers and staff in development work, staff from education agencies, public health and school heads responsible for hygiene, environmental, sanitation promotion in their institutions, leaders and managers of community based organizations, NGOs, government and donor agency
+This course is designed for managers and development workers, officers from education agencies, public health and school heads responsible for hygiene, environmental, sanitation promotion in their institutions, leaders and managers of community based organizations, NGOs, government and donor agencies